andrewcccc/andrewcccc.github.io/projects.md

 ## ECE Capstone Project
 University of Alberta (September 2020 - May 2021)

-The capstone project was about the development of a mini smart greenhouse.
-The goal was to optimize plant growth conditions and energy consumption using humidity, temperature and current sensors, a camera module, and a smartphone.
-The project can be found in [here](https://github.com/andrewcccc/Greenhouse)
+Objective: The goal of this project is to address this need with the development of an integrated mini production facility equipped with sensors, controllers and actuators that features both a monitoring-reporting system and an artificial intelligence based control-decision-making system to optimize conditions for plant growth and the overall energy cost.

 I designed and developed an Android mobile application to retrieve our sensor data and mushroom images for monitoring the conditions of our mushrooms in the greenhouse.
+The project code for the app can be found in [here](https://github.com/andrewcccc/Greenhouse).

 The app was built in Andorid Studio programming in Java.

 Hightlights:
 * Used Retrofit API to retrieve JSON sensor data
-* Used MPAndroidChart librsry to retrieve graphical data
+* Used MPAndroidChart librsry to display graphical data
 * Used Picasso library to retrieve image results